Exactech Lawsuit for Defective Knee Replacements

 Which Ankle and Knee Replacement Devices Are Part of This Recall?

-ExacTech products could be used in knee or ankle replacement surgery.
+ExacTech products could be used in knee, hip, or ankle surgery.
 However, the company has recalled some products due to non-compliant packaging.
 The following devices are a part of the ExacTech recall:

 - Optetrak® All-polyethylene CR Tibial Components